hedi0/Smart_Door_Lock/README.md

     ```

 ![Usage Screenshot](/usage_example.png)
-_Example of console output during system operation._
+_Example of console output during system operat

 We are continuously working to enhance the Smart Door Lock with new features and improvements.
-Here's what's planned for the future:
+Here's what's planned for the fu
 *   **v1.1.0 - Enhanced Security & Logging**:
     *   Implementation of advanced encryption for communication.
-    *   Detailed event logging with timestamping and user IDs.
+    *   Detailed event logging with
-    *   Brute-f